dilshanf/foodratings/README.md

 7. Use command to start the application or alternatively copy the folder to a web server php artisan serve

+8. Login to the application using the created user as in step 5

 ## Design

 Please view the .docx file in root for the same.